ToolVS

 Is Google Drive better than iCloud?

 For most users, yes.
 Google Drive gives 15GB free, works on every platform, and has far better collaboration tools.
-But if you only use Apple devices and care about privacy, iCloud is the smoother experience.
+But if you only use Apple devices and care about privacy, iCloud is the smoother experience with end-to-end encryption.

 Can I use iCloud on Android?